peterkappus/hugo-pk/content/blog/align-remote-teams-with-a-virtual-okr-festival/index.md

 I like the festival analogy because it has a number of key roles: headliners, supporting acts, fans, hecklers, promoters, bouncers, and roadies.

 In a smaller organisation you might think of the **headliners** as the big teams that everyone wants to hear from: the CEO, the senior leadership team, a critical product team, etc. The **supporting acts** might be teams who help the headliners do their thing: component teams, finance, HR, and operations. *Anyone* can be a **festival roadie** helping to organise and setup and teardown.
-The **promoters** might be well-connected folks within various teams who are excited stir up engagement.
+The **promoters** might be well-connected folks within various teams who are excited to stir up engagement.

 Finally, **fans and hecklers** can come from all over to participate.